-I am an evolutionary biologist focused on how plant form and function evolves.
+I am an evolutionary biologist focused on the evolution of plant form.
 To answer these questions I study ferns, one of the oldest and most diverse plant lineages.

 I believe that art and science are two sides of the same coin.
 Plants, with their diversity of shapes, colors, and structures, provide a perfect medium for displaying this integration.
 In addition to my work as a scholar, I am an avid nature photographer and science communicator, using plants to inspire people to enjoy and appreciate the natural world.